Rachel Carson College

 Other Academic Programs

 In addition to the core course, practicum internships, research projects, and a minor in sustainability studies all enable students to acquire skills that they can apply to their career at UC Santa Cruz, including service-learning work with campus and community-based agencies and organizations.
-Additional college courses include garden internships, academic and STEM preparation classes, student-facilitated classes in sustainability, a class on peregrine falcons, and a seminar on environment in film.
+Additional college courses include garden internships, academic and STEM preparation classes, student-facilitated classes in sustainability.
 For more information about academics, see Rachel Carson College.